 Note that going forward, a decoder will be properly fixed and a decent speaker with a good-sized sound chamber will also be fitted - there's plenty of room in this loco!
 The following video shows the test run.
 It worked correctly and it ran in the correct direction first time.
 The 4mm scale Hymek which appears in the foreground is the decoder 'donor' loco:

 The test above confirmed that the re-wiring of the loco was successful and that a sound decoder would operate correctly.

 The next step was to fit a proper speaker and sealed sound chamber.
 Unlike its 4mm scale counterpart, this loco has masses of space for installing a speaker and sound chamber.
 Since the decoder is a Loksound 3.5 and only itself a temporary installation, I opted to use a spare DCC Supplies 100 ohm speaker and enclosure and attach it to the roof:

 In subsequent testing, it became apparent where the sound was coming from within the loco so I swapped the speaker end-to-end so that the bass sound would come from the 'A' end where the engine is located in the prototype (as shown above).
 This actually solved the problem.
 In smaller scales, you don't notice this kind of issue.
-However, I always feels that sound doesn't sound right if there is no drive in the cab.
+However, I always feels that sound doesn't sound right if there is no driver in the cab.
 Weird logic I know!
 When a suitable driver can be found, he will be seated in the cab.
-Until then, overhaul now completed.
+Until then, overhaul is now completed.

 Graham Plowman (4/01/2020)